kubernetes/website/content/en/docs/reference/using-api/deprecation-guide.md

 #### SubjectAccessReview resources {#subjectaccessreview-resources-v122}

-The **authorization.k8s.io/v1beta1** API version of LocalSubjectAccessReview, SelfSubjectAccessReview, and SubjectAccessReview is no longer served as of v1.22.
+The **authorization.k8s.io/v1beta1** API version of LocalSubjectAccessReview, SelfSubjectAccessReview, SubjectAccessReview, and SelfSubjectRulesReview is no longer served as of v1.22.

 * Migrate manifests and API clients to use the **authorization.k8s.io/v1** API version, available since v1.6.
 * Notable changes: